AneesNagi/Timecapsulevault/docs/USER_GUIDE.md

 You can create and manage multiple wallets within the application.
 Each wallet can have its own vaults and operate independently.

 ### Network Selection
-Currently supports Sepolia, Arbitrum Sepolia, and BSC Testnet.
+Currently supports Arbitrum Sepolia only.

 ---